-Referrals made to The School will normally be made by LA's.
-A range of detailed information concerning that pupil should accompany these referrals.
-Where this is not the case, the school will seek access to such information as possible including information regarding the individual's Education, Health and Social background.
+Referrals made to the school will normally be made by LA's.
+A range of detailed information regarding that pupil should accompany these referrals.
+Where this is not the case, the school will seek access to such information where possible.
 Senior staff will analyse all available information on the pupil to assess whether the pupil meets the admission criteria for the school.

-The Head of school will assess whether or not the school can meet the pupils needs and if so, arrange for a visit to the school.
+The Headteacher will assess whether or not the school can meet the pupils needs and if so, arrange for a visit to the school.